Christopher Columbus: The Discovery

 The total runtime of Christopher Columbus: The Discovery is 120 minutes (2h 0m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.7/10, and global collection metrics, Christopher Columbus: The Discovery stands as a challenging project for the creators.
-It remains an essential piece of the 1992 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.7/10, and global performance metrics, Christopher Columbus: The Discovery is classified as a AVERAGE.
+It remains an essential part of the 1992 cinematic calendar.

 Frequently Asked Questions